Wrapped sheaves: Appendix

+We collect some background knowledge from symplectic geometry and higher categorical theory used in the main body of the paper in this appendix.

-\section{Homogenous symplectic geometry and contact geometry}
+\subsection{Homogenous symplectic geometry and contact geometry}

-We recall some facts about the homogenous symplectic geometry and contact geometry and how they are interchangeable with each other.
-We assume the contact manifolds in this section are co-orientable.
+We recall some facts from homogenous symplectic geometry and contact geometry, and explain how they are interchangeable with each other.
+We assume that the contact manifolds in this sections are co-orientable.
 Let $(X, d \alpha)$ be a Liouville manifold and let $Z$ denote its Liouville vector field.
 We define a homogeneous symplectic manifold to be a Liouville manifold such that the Liouville flow induces a proper and free $\Rp$-action.
 In this case, the quotient $X/\Rp$ is a manifold.